aleen42/PersonalWiki/Programming/JavaScript/node/child_process/child_process.md

 **child_process.spawn** is "asynchronously asynchronous", meaning it starts sending back data from the child process in a stream as soon as the child process starts executing.

-You can see an example [here](http://www.hacksparrow.com/using-node-js-to-download-files.html#nodejs-curl) where I used spawn to read the results of a curl request to Node.
+You can see an example [here](http://www.hacksparrow.com/using-node-js-to-download-files.html#nodejs-curl) where I used **spawn** to read the results of a curl request to Node